New life for London Fruit & Wool Exchange

 Constructing the two-storey reinforced concrete basement adjacent to the retained façade on Brushfield Street was challenging.
 The vast raft foundation slab is 1.2m thick across its footprint and took 20 concrete pours to complete.

-London Fruit and Wool Exchange
+Exterior view of the newly redeveloped London Fruit & Wool Exchange

 Ensuring Quality